Let’s get to it – which controller has the best features?

 BBQ Guru's flagship temperature control, the UltraQ, wins hands down when comparing to the Flame Boss' biggest and best device: the 500.

-While the main function of both devices are technically the same, for $20 cheaper, you are not only getting the most trusted brand, but you are also getting an automatic temperature control that offers greater compatibility, more features, and is made of higher quality materials.
-And if $329.00 is still too high for your budget, BBQ Guru also offers the DynaQ and DigiQ DX3 automatic temperature controls.
-Both devices offer precise temperature control, but at an even lower price point.
+While the main function of both devices is technically the same, you are not only getting the most trusted brand, but you are also getting an automatic temperature control that offers greater compatibility, more features, and is made of higher quality materials.

 Learning how to achieve delicious BBQ is like any other skill.
 You need to have a solid understanding of the fundamentals and you need to have the right tools to get the job done.

 The most important (and often overlooked) step to becoming a BBQ Pitmaster is maintaining low and even temperatures throughout the entire cook.
 And take it from us, manually controlling temperature using your smoker's air vents is both difficult and time consuming.

 One of the best BBQ accessories we've ever come across (and use at every BBQ competition) is an automatic temperature control.
 These high-tech devices monitor and automatically control your smoker's temperature like an oven.
 Not only do they make barbecuing easier than ever before, but they also give you amazing results.

 Throughout our competitive BBQ careers, we've tested different temperature controls from two companies: The BBQ Guru and Flame Boss.

 BBQ Guru invented the first BBQ automatic temperature controller back in 2003.
 It's now established as the leader in this industry and is well-known for high-tech temperature control products.
 A few years ago, Flame Boss entered the market offering automatic temperature controls for charcoal grills and smokers as well.